Chris Spurling

-Christopher Michael Spurling (born June 28, 1977) is an American former relief pitcher, most recently with the Milwaukee Brewers minor league system.
-His ties to Dayton include attending Sinclair Community College and graduating from Northridge High School.
+Christopher Michael Spurling (born June 28, 1977) is an American former professional baseball relief pitcher.
+He played in Major League Baseball for the Detroit Tigers and the Milwaukee Brewers.
+He was born in Dayton, Ohio, and attended Sinclair Community College.
+He also graduated from Northridge High School.

 With the return of Todd Jones to the Detroit Tigers' closer role in late April 2006, Spurling was sent down to their Triple-A affiliate, the Toledo Mud Hens of the International League.

-Spurling, drafted by the New York Yankees in the 41st round of the 1997 amateur draft, has also been in the Pittsburgh Pirates and Atlanta Braves organizations.
+Spurling was drafted by the New York Yankees in the 41st round of the 1997 amateur draft.
+He has also been in the Pittsburgh Pirates and Atlanta Braves organizations.

 On September 8, 2006, he was claimed off waivers from the Tigers by the Milwaukee Brewers.
 Spurling had a 2007 record of 2–1, with a 4.68 ERA, and 28 strikeouts.
 During spring training 2008, he was released by the Brewers.